turris-cz/sentinel-sn/usage.md

 Please, do not change logging format for syslog handler.
 It will be parsed by TM.
 File handler is prefixed by current time, for better debugging.

-## Argument parser
+# Argument parser

-Some scripts may need additional arguments.
+Some scripts/boxes may need additional arguments.

 Use this approach:
 1. Get common SN argparser